Sarkaghat: Demographics

 Sarkaghat is a Nagar Parishad town in district of Mandi, Himachal Pradesh.
 Sarkaghat is divided into seven wards for which elections are held every five years.
-The Sarkaghat Nagar Parishad has population of 4,715 of which 2,522 are males while 2,193 are females as per report released by Census India 2011.
+The Sarkaghat Nagar Parishad has population of 4,715 of which 2,522 are males while 2,193 are females as per report released by Census of India 2011.

 The population of children aged 0-6 is 419 which is 8.89% of total population of Sarkaghat (NP).
 In Sarkaghat Nagar Parishad, the female sex ratio is 870 against state average of 972.
 Moreover, the child sex ratio in Sarkaghat is around 669 compared to Himachal Pradesh state average of 909.
 The literacy rate of Sarkaghat city is 89.29% higher than the state average of 82.80%.
 In Sarkaghat, male literacy is around 92.65% while the female literacy rate is 85.53%.

 Sarkaghat Nagar Parishad has total administration over 1,184 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Parishad limits and impose taxes on properties coming under its jurisdiction.